Marital Rape Law in Nepal – All the Information You Need to Know

 FAQs – Marital Rape Law in Nepal

-Can a husband and wife do sexual intercourse without consent?
+Can a husband and wife do sexual intercourse without consent in Nepal?

 What is the punishment for marital rape in Nepal?